Senior High School Academics

 First, you need to enroll your student at INDLS.
 Then, talk to your school counselor about the process of registering for dual credit.

-*The Stride K12 high school catalog is a complete list of the high school courses Stride K12 provides.
-While INDLS offers a comprehensive selection of courses, not every Stride K12 high school course is available to INDLS students.
+The K12 high school catalog is a complete list of the high school courses K12 provides.
+While INDLS offers a comprehensive selection of courses, not every K12 high school course is available to INDLS students.
 We provide a limited selection of electives but will continue to expand our offerings.
-Information on specific courses of study and available electives are provided upon enrollment.
+Information on specific courses of study and available electives is provided upon enrollment.
 For details, please speak to an enrollment consultant during the enrollment process.

 **Many Microsoft®️ Office certificates can be earned after completing one course.
 Other certificates require more classes to be better prepared, and students who participate in the program for at least two years will have further preparation for certification testing.